 A common drink is the americano, which is an espresso to which your barista will add hot water.
 You can also order a latte, which is an espresso with hot milk.
 A cappuccino is another common drink people order.
 A cappuccino is simply an espresso with hot milk and foam.
 If you are not a big fan of caffeine, you can also order a decaf coffee.
 Moving on, you can also order a macchiato (espresso with little hot milk), a doppio (two shots of espresso), and a mocha (coffee with bittersweet mocha sauce and steamed milk).

 If you are an espresso fan, you can also order a brewed coffee, which is when we pour hot water over ground coffee.
-If you like brewed coffee with milk, you can simply ask for a cafe au lait.
-If you feel like drinking tea, another common hot drink is a chai, which is made of tea, milk, spices and sugar.
+You can simply ask for a cafe au lait if you like coffee with milk.
+For those who like tea, another common hot drink is a chai, which is made of tea, milk, spices, and sugar.

 If you are anything like me, you prefer cold drinks.
 In that case, you may order an iced coffee or an iced latte, which is the hot drink poured over a lot of ice.
 You can also order a frappuccino, which is made by blending coffee, milk and ice and topping it up with whipped cream and the sauce of your choice.